mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 Chrome currently includes experimental support for a feature known as subresources.
 Subresources are `<link>` tags similar to prefetch and prerender requests, though they represent resources that will be used more immediately.

 Subresources could be used, for example, to hint to the browser to request all of the CSS, JavaScript, and images at the very top of the page.
-A single SPDY connection could be used to send all of the requests simultaneously, regardless of the position of the asset in the document or how much of the document has loaded.
+A single HTTP2 connection could be used to send all of the requests simultaneously, regardless of the position of the asset in the document or how much of the document has loaded.
 These are an incredibly powerful tool for fetching resources at the appropriate time.

 Consider a CSS file that is loaded using an `@import` directive from a another CSS file in a document.
 Normally, the imported CSS file would only be able to start loading once the CSS file it is linked from has started to load.
 Using subresources, the request could be made well in advance without affecting how or when the CSS file is actually used.